Tokyo Disney Disability Access Services (DAS) beginner’s guide

 They may ask if the disabled person is capable of being able to walk or be supported by your Carer out of a ride for safely.

 You will be given a return time to come back to the ride so that you don’t have to wait in the queue.
+The return time will exactly equal the current ride queue time as signposted – a wait time identical to the current wait time for that ride queue.

 Can we do other rides whilst waiting for our disability ride return time?